 Adam Khalil and Bayley Sweitzer, Nosferasta, 2021.
 Production photograph.
 Courtesy of the artists.

 Gasworks presents a major new film commission by Brooklyn-based filmmakers Adam Khalil and Bayley Sweitzer.
-Acclaimed for Empty Metal (2018), a science-fiction political thriller set against a backdrop of police brutality and mass surveillance, their films delve into contemporary indigenous experience and minority survival with a fiercely subcultural attitude.
+Acclaimed for their feature film Empty Metal (2018), a science-fiction political thriller set against a backdrop of racialised police brutality and mass surveillance, Khalil and Sweitzer delve into anti-colonial politics by weaving together indigenous histories and speculative imagination with a subcultural sensibility.

-For their first UK solo exhibition at Gasworks, Khalil and Sweitzer will premiere Nosferasta, an anti-colonial vampire film.
-Spanning centuries of destruction, human trafficking and blood sucking, this short film follows Oba, a young West African sold by his own rulers.
-In the early 16th century, Oba is shipped as cargo to the Caribbean, where he is seduced by the vampire Christopher Columbus, ensuring his undying allegiance to the colonial project.
+For their first UK solo exhibition at Gasworks, Khalil and Sweitzer will premiere Nosferasta, a Rastafarian vampire film starring and co-written by Oba, an artist and musician based in Brooklyn.
+Spanning 500 years of colonial destruction, human trafficking and blood sucking, the film reimagines Oba’s origin story.
+In the late 15th century, Oba is shipped as cargo from West Africa to the Caribbean, where he is seduced by the vampire Christopher Columbus, ensuring his undying allegiance to the colonial project.

-A duo as unlikely as they are undead, Oba and Columbus spread vampirism throughout the Western Hemisphere, pulling the strings of New World geopolitics.
-In a twist on classic pulp genre tropes, Nosferasta examines the guilt of being complicit in imperial conquest, while acknowledging the extreme difficulty of unlearning centuries of vampiric conditioning.
+As the centuries blow by, Oba and Columbus work behind the scenes, pulling the strings of ‘new world’ geopolitics as they spread vampirism across the Western Hemisphere.
+Combining film forms and genre tropes, Nosferasta examines the guilt of being complicit in imperial conquest, while acknowledging the extreme difficulty of unlearning centuries of vampiric conditioning.
 Ultimately, the film tackles an uncomfortable question: How can you decolonize yourself, if it’s in your blood?

-Adam Khalil is a filmmaker and artist from the Ojibway tribe in Northern Michigan; Bayley Sweitzer is a filmmaker born in Southern Vermont.
+Adam Khalil is a filmmaker and artist from the Ojibway tribe in Northern Michigan; Bayley Sweitzer is a filmmaker from Southern Vermont.
 Recent screenings include the Museum of Modern Art, Anthology Film Archives, and e-flux (New York); Walker Arts Center (Minneapolis); LACMA (Los Angeles); and Tate Modern (London).
 Their work has also featured at international events including the Whitney Biennial, Toronto Biennial, Sundance Film Festival.
-Alongside Zack Khalil and Jackson Polys, Adam Khalil is a core member of the indigenous collective New Red Order (NRO), for which Bayley Sweitzer acts as a regular informant.
+Adam Khalil is also a core contributor to the indigenous collective New Red Order (NRO), for which Bayley Sweitzer acts as a regular accomplice.

 Gasworks commissions are supported by Catherine Petitgas and Gasworks Exhibitions Supporters.